Supply Chain & Manufacturing

 The benefits of a digitally connected supply chain

-Blockchain is another technology supply chains are pursuing, with the World Economic Forum estimating that it can help logistics operations cut their documentation costs by 85%.
+Blockchain is another technology supply chains are pursuing, with the World Economic Forum estimating that it can help help logistics operations cut their documentation costs by 85%.
 Blockchain can also help reduce trade barriers and the risk of loss, theft and damage to bills of lading, while making it easier to handle drastic increases in customer spending.

 Add insights to your inbox